shanemcw/homebridge-amazondash-MAC/README.md

 The buttons corresponding to the MAC addresses in the `alias` list are not intended to be visible as separate accessories in Homekit—do not add the buttons corresponding to the MAC addresses in the `alias` list as separate button accessories.

-## Wifi Device and Monitor Mode
+## WiFi Device and Monitor Mode
-A wifi device capable of *monitor mode* is needed for `tcpdump` to see Amazon Dash button activity.
-If your Homebridge computer's connection to the local network is via wifi, you'll need a second wifi device (such as a USB wifi adapter) capable of *monitor mode*.
-A USB wifi adapter is about $10-$20 with free shipping online.
-An example USB wifi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.
-If you have tested a different USB wifi adapter with this plugin, share your experience (good or bad) with the community in this plugin's discussion.
+A WiFi device capable of *monitor mode* is needed for `tcpdump` to see Amazon Dash button activity.
+If your Homebridge computer's connection to the local network is via WiFi, you'll need a second WiFi device (such as a USB WiFi adapter) capable of *monitor mode*.
+A USB WiFi adapter is about $10-$20 with free shipping online.
+An example USB WiFi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.

+If you have tried a USB WiFi adapter with this plugin, share your experience with the community (good or bad) in [this repository's discussion](https://github.com/shanemcw/homebridge-amazondash-mac/discussions/1).

-### Example Wifi Device Configuration
+### Example WiFi Device Configuration
 This is example-only.
 There are several and different ways to do this.

-* Confirming the wifi device is working, visible and to get the `interface` name:
+* Confirming the WiFi device is working, visible and to get the `interface` name:
 ```
 sudo iw dev
 ```
-* Test the wifi device can be put in monitor mode (`wlan0` is for example only) (method one):
+* Test the WiFi device can be put in monitor mode (`wlan0` is for example only) (method one):
 ```
 sudo ip link set wlan0 down
 sudo iw wlan0 set monitor none
 sudo ip link set wlan0 up
 ```
-* Test the wifi device can be put in monitor mode (`wlan0` is for example only) (method two):
+* Test the WiFi device can be put in monitor mode (`wlan0` is for example only) (method two):
 ```
 sudo ifconfig wlan0 down
 sudo iwconfig wlan0 mode monitor
 sudo ifconfig wlan0 up
 ```
-* Confirm monitor mode and wifi monitoring interface name (confirm "Mode:Monitor"):
+* Confirm monitor mode and WiFi monitoring interface name (confirm "Mode:Monitor"):
 ```
 iwconfig
 ```

 ## `tcpdump`
-This plugin uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device (in *monitor mode*) and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press. `tcpdump` can only see Amazon Dash buttons when connected to a wifi device in *monitor mode.*
+This plugin uses `tcpdump`'s ability to report on MAC addresses visible to the WiFi device (in *monitor mode*) and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press. `tcpdump` can only see Amazon Dash buttons when connected to a WiFi device in *monitor mode.*

 * [Ubuntu Man Page for tcpdump](http://manpages.ubuntu.com/manpages/trusty/man8/tcpdump.8.html)

 ### Testing `tcpdump`
-* Test `tcpdump` stand-alone with the wifi monitoring interface name (`wlan0` is for example only):
+* Test `tcpdump` stand-alone with the WiFi monitoring interface name (`wlan0` is for example only):
 ```
 sudo tcpdump -i wlan0 --monitor-mode
 ```